Deutsche Welle: Shortwave relay stations

 DW used a relay station in Malta that had three SW and one 600 kW MW transmitter and gave partial coverage of the Americas, southern Asia and the far east.
 It was inaugurated on 29 July 1974 in exchange for a grant of almost 1 million GBP.
 The station closed in January 1996.

 Formerly, DW shared a transmitting station on Antigua in the Caribbean with the BBC.
 It was inaugurated on 1 November 1976 and closed on 31 March 2005.
 It had a relay-exchange with the Canadian Broadcasting Corporation that allowed DW to use two 250 kW transmitters in Sackville, New Brunswick, until that facility closed down in 2012.

 In July 2011, Deutsche Welle began implementing a major reform.
 The main changes have been a radical reduction of shortwave radio broadcasting—from a daily total of 260 to 55 hours—and an expansion of television broadcasting.

+DW was ended shortwave broadcasting on 31 December 2025.

 Relay stations leasing transmitter time to DW

 In 2013, DW leased time on the following relay stations: